ail-project/lacus/README.md

 # Maintenance

+## Annoying repetitive log entries

 If you have recurring messages like the ones below you can remove the uuid from the queue as follows.
+Note that it is probabli simply due to an unclean stop of lacus and they will be removed automatically after a while

 ```
 2023-11-17 08:00:59,936 LacusCore WARNING:[ef7f653d-4cfd-4e7b-9b91-58c9c2658868] Attempted to clear capture that is still being processed.